ansantam/RL4AA23/README.md

 ```

 - Open the tutorial notebook `tutorial.ipynb` in the jupyter server in browser
-- When you are done type `source deactivate`
+- When you are done type `conda deactivate`